Kristina01111000/Drws_site/README.md

 - try adding some space for the load on mobile, the youtube video loading on the page makes it quite slow, also for desktop, but not as urgent there
 - add more text to home page? or add more spaces? both? ask dr w
 - send may invoice
+-

+- figure out the size of his book to make it fit iinto constant contact email